ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 I.e. to the mountpoint of the backend that contains parentKey.
 `parentKey` is already an inout-type argument, since we use both it's value and metadata to return some information.

-This behaviour was found very unexpected by @markus2330 and @atmaxinger.
+This behaviour was found very unexpected.
+E.g. a sequence of `kdbGet` and `kdbSet` with the same parent key might lead to different outcomes depending on the mountpoints.

 "Fewer keys":

-@kodebach considers this simply a bug in the "nothing changed" logic.
+This is a bug in the "nothing changed" logic.
 A partial solution would be to copy the keys from `backendData->keys`, so they are actually there, and we don't just assume they are there.
 Still some extra steps are required to make this work: